henriquelino/rotmg_tools/README.md

 ## How to use

-Change accounts.json to use your accounts credentials, you can copy and paste your muledump accounts to accounts.json Also, instead of using accounts.json you can pass email and password via arguments:
+Change accounts.json to use your accounts credentials, you can copy and paste your muledump accounts to accounts.json Also, instead of using accounts.json you can pass email and password via arguments: <br>
 `python login.py --email="your_account_mail" --password="your_pass_here"`

 ## What dos it do?